adityakeerthi/Encryptacit/README.md

-## How to use our deployed prototype
+## How to Use Our Deployed Prototype
 1. Please install Metamask through the chrome web store here: https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn
 2. Follow the Metamask instructions to create your own wallet ID
 3. Please switch your network from the main etherium network to the Rinkeby Test Network